AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 ## Visuals

 Visuals should be in-line with Gen II Pokemon games.
-See the srceenshots below for some examples of combat, overworld, menues, etc.
+See the screenshots below for some examples of combat, overworld, menues, etc.

  A list of requires assest can be found [here](Asset lists\ImageAssets.csv)